AronTheB/GTS-SmartClock/README.md

 The clock is pretty simple to use.
 It has a single button which changes the current mode to the next one.
 The smart clock can be built by downloading the Gerber PCB files and buying them from a PCB printing company like JLCPCB or PCBWAY.
 You also need to buy the correct components which are linked in the BOM section, and 3d print the case or design a new one.
 After everything arrives solder everything to the board and upload the firmware to the ESP32.
 After that just put everything in the case like in the CAD model and connect it to power via a c-type cable.
 You can close the case by mainly screwing it in the screwhole with a 2mm x 5mm screw, but you could make it work with saller or a bit larger one (If your 3d printer cant print the icons on the top just remove them from the model and print it without them)

+In the pcb the pins for the oled screen are reveresd so you need to use wires to wire them in instead of a header pin

 ## KIKAD
 This is the Schematic: